appdevgbb/aks-windows-workshop/labs/helm-setup-deploy/README.md

     jabbr   LoadBalancer   10.0.130.57   52.191.98.101   80:31043/TCP   4m4s
     ```

-    Open the browser to http://52.191.98.101 (your IP will be different #obvious).
+    Open the browser to http://52.191.98.101 (your IP will be different, obviously).
 Initial load time may take a minute or two as the application warms up.

     Once the page loads you can click 'Register' to create a new JabbR user and sign in.